MysteryPancake/Houdini-OpenCL/README.md

 Worksets run the same kernel multiple times in a row.
 It runs in sequential order to ensure deterministic results.

 I think of it like this.
-The diagram below represents the same kernel running multiple times, rather than 3 separate kernels.
+The diagram below represents the same kernel running multiple times.

 <img src="./images/multiple_global_workgroups2.png">